702573N/Obsidian-Tasks-Calendar/README.md

     dv.view("tasksCalendar", {pages: "", view: "month", options: "noIcons"})
     '''
     ```

+    If you paste the main files (js/css) into another folder then "tasksCalendar", you have to replace the name between the first quotation marks.

  4. There are 3 different variables to set path/location as "pages, calendar view style as "view" and visibility of note icons as "options"